jazzband/pip-tools/changelog.d/+3b4b8aec.bugfix.md

-Fixed a temporary file which was not cleaned up when reading requirements from stdin -- by {user}`sirosen`.
+Fixed removal of temporary files used when reading requirements from stdin -- by {user}`sirosen`.